-Whether your motorcycle accident was on a highway or intersection, Lucas, Macyszyn & Dyer Law Firm can fight to ensure you get the money you deserve.
+Whether your motorcycle accident was on a highway or intersection, the aggressive motorcycle accident lawyers at Lucas, Macyszyn & Dyer Law Firm can fight to ensure you get the treatment and money you deserve.
 Our firm can help you understand your rights as a motorcycle rider in New Port Richey.
-Lucas, Macyszyn & Dyer Law Firm can fight to ensure you get the money you deserve.
-Our firm can help you understand your rights as a motorcycle rider in New Port Richey.
+We will get started right away to preserve your evidence, hire the necessary experts needed in a motorcycle accident, and get to work.
+The aggressive New Port Richey Motorcycle accident lawyers at Lucas, Macyszyn & Dyer Law Firm can fight to ensure you get the money you deserve.

 If you need quality representation, we offer free case evaluations.